Upper Eyelid Surgery

 - If you are taking any herbal supplements or vitamins.

-Some of these products are known to thin the blood, which can cause unnecessary bleeding and excessive bruising following eyelid surgery.
+Some of these products are known to thin the blood, which can cause unnecessary bleeding and excessive bruising following upper blepharoplasty.

 Dr. Purewal needs to know if the patient has any allergies to medications and/or to latex.